 But before you become a cook, it’s important to realize that the job isn’t all about glamor, glitz, and gorgeous meals.
 In fact, for those who have been working in the field for several years, there can be quite a bit of physical discomfort associated with the job.

-- Most kitchens have cement or tiled floors, which can put a strain on the feet and back after a hard day’s work.
+Most kitchens have cement or tiled floors, which can strain the feet and back after a hard day’s work.

 However, despite the potential for injury and stress, the culinary field remains stable and growing, and enrollment at culinary schools is reaching an all-time high.

 The reasons, most experts assume, is because no matter how difficult the job gets, cooks and chefs have a love affair with food.
 Like working on a fishing boat in Alaska, there is a sense of camaraderie and joy in the profession that keep people going even when faced with the physical demands of the job.

 Read, Read and Read Some MoreOne of the best suggestions I have for anyone thinking of going to culinary school or just getting into the restaurant industry is to read everything you can get your hands on.
 Learn from professional chefs who have worked in the industry and those who have taught in culinary schools.

 There are many great books available to get you started in your culinary education and I suggest you read as much as possible before making that big decision to make sure this is the right move for you.
 Below is just a sample of books you might be interested in checking out.